Podcast-Planner/podcast-planner/README.md

 * Mobile first design
 * React library
-* Additiona libraries used in this project:
+* Additional libraries used in this project:
     * Sweet Alerts 2
     * Axios
     * Framer Motion
-* Sass css pre-compiler
+* SASS was used in CSS styling
 * Firebase is used to store saved podcast playlists
 * Content is generated using the Listen Notes API (https://www.listennotes.com/api/)